Intense Quarrel Brews As Eldest Takes Over Ownership Of New Cat She And Younger Sister Brought In

 It's not about taking possession, but about showing the cat the love and attention she deserves.
 OP's sister may believe she wants the cat, but her behaviors demonstrate otherwise.

-OP, on the other hand, is eager to put in the effort but in all, the story got an "everyone sucks" verdict.
+OP, on the other hand, is eager to put in the effort, but overall, the story received an "everyone sucks" verdict.